-- demonstrate its commitment through a gender equality policy that is reviewed annually and made available to the stakeholders; - appoint one or more points of contact on questions related to gender equality ("gender focal point(s)" - Annex D); - allocating and using financial and human resources to implement the gender equality policy and the corresponding action plan; - creating and nurturing an environment and culture in which the principles of gender equality are practised; - setting up a non-discriminatory recruitment policy that promotes gender equality in activities;

-- offering the same opportunities to women and men to occupy positions of responsibility in the organization; - balancing the level of authority, responsibility and capacity of people who make decisions on behalf of the organization; - keeping records of the implementation of decisions related to gender equality; - periodically reviewing and evaluating the organization's governance processes; - adjusting processes according to the outcome of the reviews and communicating changes throughout the organization; - establishing prevention, grievance and dispute resolution mechanisms in a timely manner regarding sexual and gender-based violence, including sexual harassment, at an organization level: - reporting periodically to top management on the status of the organization in terms of gender equality (see 5.1 and 5.3.2) taking into account structured information that allows to know the achievements of the previous period, to be aware of legal and regulatory modifications and to get the management's inputs and commitment to new improvement actions.
-The content of the management review document can be: - degree of achievement of targets for the previous reporting period - Gender equality performance indicators (aligned with those listed in Annex B) - list of non-compliances and situations of sexual and gender-based violence, sexualharassment, ... - changes in the reference standard - legal changes affecting gender equality - proposals for new objectives and actions for continuous improvement, including deadlines and the persons responsible and resources needed to achieve them - performance indicators of gender equality to provide input for the organization's periodical review and the strategic directions, including quantitative elements (described in clause 5.3.2) that directly contribute to each gender equality objective
+- demonstrate its commitment through a gender equality policy that is reviewed annually and made available to the stakeholders; - ensure active involvement of the leadership of the organization in promotion and implementation of the gender equality policy - appoint one or more points of contact on questions related to gender equality ("gender focal point(s)" Annex D); - allocating and using financial and human resources to implement the gender equality policy and the corresponding action plan; - creating and nurturing an environment and culture in which the principles of gender equality are practised; - setting up a non-discriminatory recruitment and promotion policy that foster gender equality in activities; - offering the same opportunities to women and men to occupy positions of responsibility in the organization; - balancing the level of authority, responsibility and capacity of people who make decisions on behalf of the organization; - keeping records of the implementation of decisions related to gender equality; - periodically reviewing and evaluating the organization's governance processes; - adjusting processes according to the outcome of the reviews and communicating changes throughout the organization: - establishing prevention, grievance and dispute resolution mechanisms in a timely manner regarding sexual and gender-based violence, including sexual harassment, at an organization level: - setting clear and specific gender equality targets to all units of the organization and establish a realistic timeframe, accountability and incentives for the achievement of the target - setting up indicators of gender equality according to the actual situation of each organization to provide input for the organization's periodical reviews and the strategic directions - reporting periodically to top management on the status of the organization in terms of gender equality (see 5.1 and 5.3.2) including information on past achievements, demonstrating awareness of legal and regulatory changes, with the aim of getting management inputs and their commitment to new improvement actions.
+The content of the management review document can be: - degree of achievement of targets for the previous reporting period - Gender equality performance indicators (aligned with those listed in Annex B) - list of non-compliances and situations of sexual and gender-based violence, sexualharassment, ... - changes in the reference standard - legal changes affecting gender equality - proposals for new objectives and actions for continuous improvement, including deadlines and the persons responsible and resources needed to achieve them performance indicators of gender equality to provide input for the organization's periodical review and the strategic directions, including quantitative elements (described in clause 5.3.2) that directly contribute to each gender equality objective